opendilab/DI-engine-docs/source/hands_on/ppo.rst

         :noindex:

-The policy gradient and value update of PPO is implemented as follows:
+The policy loss and value loss of PPO is implemented as follows:

 .. code:: python